false-positive/notewell/README.md

   $ python manage.py runserver
   ```

-Will start the Django development server on <http://localhost:8000>.
+  This will start the Django development server on <http://localhost:8000>.

 4. Run the Vite server (for the editor)